Instrument Engineering (BSc Honours Degree) (Level 8)

 The Institute of Physics provides routes for suitably qualified and experienced Members to become Chartered Physicists and Chartered Engineers.
 Further details can be found on the Institute of Physics website.

-The course is also currently in review for accreditation by the Institute of Measurement and Control.
+The programme is currently undergoing evaluation for accreditation by the Institute of Measurement and Control (www.instmc.org), which is widely recognised in many industry sectors.

 Graduates are eligible to apply for a postgraduate degree by research at MTU Cork at Master’s (MSc) or Doctoral (PhD) levels.
 The Department offers opportunities for suitably qualified graduates (1H) to proceed to postgraduate study with research teams based at MTU Cork's Centre for Advanced Photonics & Process Analysis, CAPPA (www.cappa.ie), the Tyndall National Institute (www.tyndall.ie), and elsewhere.